 Code of Conduct

-Drupal Celebrate is a website dedicated to celebration of Drupal and to show you how the Community all around the world shares the joy of launching Drupal 9.
+Celebrate Drupal CMS is a website dedicated to the celebration of the Drupal CMS 1.0 launch and to show you how the community all around the world shares the joy of launching Drupal CMS.
 The team putting the website together is dedicated to provide everyone with a safe, welcoming and harassment-free experience.
 The users of the website (including admins and content editors, and also users uploading their content and visitors) are required to abide by the Drupal.org Code of Conduct (drupal.org/dcoc).

 The Drupal Code of Conduct outlines our shared ideals and values.
 This document expresses how we hope to make these ideals real at our conferences and other events.
 Our goal is to ensure that all participants can freely and openly share ideas in a friendly, safe, and welcoming environment that encourages and inspires mutual respect and collaboration.